pesterhazy/presumably/posts/double-bundle.md

 The [double bundle](https://github.com/pesterhazy/double-bundle) example projects demonstrates how to use webpack directly to use NPM dependencies in your Clojurescript project.
 The net effect is that the project's index.html references two separate bundles, one built by webpack and one built by the Clojurescript compiler and Google Closure compiler combo.

-Webpack supports exporting a single var, but we actually need to export multiple libraries as multile vars.
+Webpack supports exporting a single var, but we actually need to export multiple libraries as multiple vars.
 For this reason, the webpack conig uses a special entry point, `library.js`.
-For each depenendency that needs to be visible from Clojurescript, the file contains a line assigning the required module to a global Javascript variable.
-This is not elegant, but the effect is similar to how CLJSJS works: all depenencies are avaialable as global names, e.g. `js/window.React` or `js/window.ReactDOM`.
+For each dependency that needs to be visible from Clojurescript, the file contains a line assigning the required module to a global Javascript variable.
+This is not elegant, but the effect is similar to how CLJSJS works: all dependencies are available as global names, e.g. `js/window.React` or `js/window.ReactDOM`.

-With this setup, adding a new NPM dependency is as easy running `yarn add react-datatime`, adding `window.ReactDatetime = require("react-datetime")` to `library.js` and rebuilding the bundle using `yarn build`.
+With this setup, adding a new NPM dependency is as easy running `yarn add react-datetime`, adding `window.ReactDatetime = require("react-datetime")` to `library.js` and rebuilding the bundle using `yarn build`.
 Having done this, you can access the library using `(goog.object/get js/window "ReactDatetime")`.

 What's more, any library available on NPM should work.
 Inter-library dependencies will be handled automatically by webpack.
 Because webpack is popular, chances are getting things to work will require little additional work - and problems will be easy to google.